Bracamontes & Vlasak, P.C.

 If you have been denied a reasonable accommodation for your disability, contact a Bay Area HIV/AIDS discrimination lawyer at Bracamontes & Vlasak today for a free consultation.
 We have achieved excellent results for HIV/AIDS positive plaintiffs in discrimination actions against employers, and can help you answer questions such as:

-Disability discrimination in the workplace is just one kind of employment discrimination.
+Disability discrimination in the workplace is just one kind of Employment discrimination.
 California Government Code § 12940(a) (FEHA) prohibits discrimination against members of a protected class, and prohibits an employer from discharging an individual based on a disability.
 HIV/AIDS is an explicit protected class under FEHA.
 It is not only unlawful for an employer to terminate an employee because of a disability, it is also unlawful for an employer to otherwise discriminate or harass an employee with a disability.
 Examples of potential disability discrimination or harassment include:

 The employment law practice at Bracamontes and Vlasak focuses on the rights of individuals in the workplace, including employment discrimination, wrongful termination, race and national origin discrimination, age discrimination, and sexual harassment cases.
+Schedule a free consultation by calling 415.835.6777 or 415.835.6777 or by completing our online contact form.